OutSystems/docs-support/src/release-notes/11/side-effects-breaking-changes.md

 3\. <a id="bc-11240-3"></a>

-**Issue**: An upgrade was made in the Excel file processing that is used in OutSystems 11.
-Now, it is not possible to use the Strict Open XML format.
+**Issue**: It is not possible to bootstrap data from an excel file saved with the Strict Open XML format.

 **Runtime**: Traditional web, Reactive web, Mobile

-**Rationale**: The Strict Open XML format is not supported by OutSystems and is longer an option.
+**Rationale**: An upgrade was made in the Excel file processing that is used in OutSystems 11.
+Now, it is not possible to use the Strict Open XML format.

 **Fix**: Save the file using the **Excel Workbook** option.